-As noted previously, evidence on teacher manipulation shows that students who benefited from the manipulation in the sense that their scores were improved because it also (in most cases) had better later life educational outcomes [Diamond and Persson, 2016, Dee et al., 2019].
-Likewise, as discussed in the case of more lenient grading standards, the higher grade given was shown to benefit students at the margin of passing who obtained access to degrees they otherwise would not have had access to [Maurin and McNally, 2008].
+Evidence on teacher manipulation shows that students who benefited from the manipulation, in the sense that their scores were improved, also (in most cases) had better later life educational outcomes (Dee et al., 2019; Diamond & Persson, 2016).
+Likewise, in the case of more lenient grading standards, the higher grade given was shown to benefit students at the margin of passing who obtained access to degrees they otherwise would not have had access to (Maurin & McNally, 2008).
 One direct explanation for this is that being pushed above a threshold gives access to more educational programs.
-This mechanism was confirmed by a study on national exams for all students at the end of compulsory schooling in England [Machin et al., 2020].
-Comparing the subsequent educational trajectories, students in England who barely failed to receive a "good pass" in English in these high-stakes exams were less likely to enroll in upper-secondary academic and vocational tracks and start tertiary education, three years after the exams.
+This mechanism was confirmed by a study on national exams for all students at the end of compulsory schooling in England (Machin et al., 2020).
+Comparing the subsequent educational trajectories, students in England who barely failed to receive a "good pass" in English in these high-stakes exams were less likely to enroll in upper-secondary academic and vocational tracks and start tertiary education, 3 years after the exams.

 Prior grades and admission exams are often used to sort students into subsequent tracks and educational programs.
-For example, in the United States, the ACT or SAT admission exams are required for admission to most four-year colleges.
+For example, in the United States, the American College Testing (ACT) or Scholastic Assessment Test (SAT) admission exams are required for admission to most 4-year colleges.
 These admission tests were historically taken outside school testing by students interested in attending college.
 This gives rise to several sources of inequality.
 Firstly, students and their parents need to know about this system and should also know how these tests work in order to do well.
 Secondly, direct costs are involved in terms of fees paid to the test centers.
 Thirdly, indirect costs are also involved in terms of travel to the test center outside school days.
-Hyman [2017] studied the consequences of these admission tests for access to college by exploiting policy variation through the introduction of mandatory ACT testing in Michigan in 2007.
-Following this policy, the testing was moved the school day at no costs to the students or the schools.
-This policy should, thus, alleviate all three concerns about inequality: information, direct and indirect costs.
-The overall response to the policy was a two percent increase in college enrollment, with substantially larger effects in schools with high poverty shares.
+Hyman (2017) studied the consequences of these admission tests for access to college by exploiting the policy variation caused by the introduction of mandatory ACT testing in Michigan in 2007.
+Following this policy, the testing was moved to a school day at no costs to the students or the schools.
+This policy should, thus, alleviate all three concerns about inequality: information and direct and indirect costs.
+The overall response to the policy was a 2% increase in college enrollment, with substantially larger effects in schools with high poverty shares.
 Importantly, Hyman found no evidence that the marginal student pushed into college through this policy is likely to graduate from college.
-A take-away figure from the study is that for every ten poor students who get at least a college ready score on the ACT prior to the policy, another five would have scored above that threshold but did not attend the test before the reform.
-Studying the introduction of mandatory SAT testing in Maine, Hurwitz et al. [2015] revealed similar overall results to Hyman [2017] in a setting where the tests took place outside the school schedule but at no cost and with transport support.
+A takeaway figure from the study is that for every 10 poor students who got a college-ready score prior to the policy change, another 5 poor students would also have received a college-ready score, but did not attend the test before the reform.
+Studying the introduction of mandatory SAT testing in Maine, Hurwitz et al. (2015) revealed similar overall results to Hyman (2017) in a setting where the tests took place outside the school schedule but at no cost and with transport support.